 Do you want to display Breadcrumbs on your Elementor website?
 You’ve come to the right place.
 Here, in this tutorial, we will guide you on how to add Breadcrumbs to your Elementor website using the Breadcrumbs widget.

-Using PowerPack’s Breadcrumbs Widget, you can display a hierarchical representation of navigation links on the pages build with Elementor.
+Using PowerPack’s Breadcrumbs Widget, you can display a hierarchical representation of navigation links on the pages built with Elementor.
 Adding breadcrumbs provides an easy way for your visitors to navigate the site and help them easily understand the site structure.

 Before we go through PowerPack’s Breadcrumbs Elementor widget, let us first understand breadcrumbs and why they are useful.